drewgolden/balena-ads-b/README.md

  7. If you want to activate multilateration, type `yes` at the next prompt.
 If you have restricted bandwidth available, consider leaving it off by typing `no`.
  8. Enter the receiver's latitude.
 This should be the exact same value that you entered in the `LAT` variable in part 1.
  9. Enter the receiver's longitude.
 This should be the exact same value that you entered in the `LON` variable in part 1.
- 10. Finally, enter the receiver's altitude in feet.
-This should be the same value that you entered in the `ALT` variable in part 1.
+ 10. Finally, enter the receiver's altitude in *feet*.
+You can calculate this by multiplying the value that you entered in the `ALT` variable in part 1 by 3.28.
  11. Now, a summary of your settings will be displayed.
 If you are happy with the result, type `yes` to continue.
  12. Under receiver type, choose `4` for ModeS Beast.
  13. Under connection type, choose `1` for network connection.